Zilliqa/dev-portal/zq2/docs/nodes/node.md

 ### [Setting up your node](#setting-up-your-node)

-To run a Zilliqa 2.0 node and join the proto-mainnet or the proto-testnet, we provide the `z2` utility as part of the [zq2](https://github.com/Zilliqa/zq2/blob/main/) code base.
+To configure a node and join a Zilliqa 2.0 network, we provide the `z2` utility as part of the [zq2](https://github.com/Zilliqa/zq2/blob/main/) code base.
 Follow the step by step guide to setup your node:

 1. Cargo and Rust: You need to have Cargo and Rust installed on your system.